The Gig Economy in Singapore: Trends and Opportunities 2025

 The gig economy in Singapore is a labour market characterized by short-term contracts, freelance work, and flexible employment arrangements.
 This evolving landscape connects service providers with consumers on an on-demand basis, facilitating a wide range of temporary and project-based work opportunities.

-Defining Features
+Defining Features and Benefits

 At its core, the gig economy involves freelance and side-hustle work, allowing individuals to engage in multiple jobs or projects simultaneously.
-According to a recent study, Singapore has seen a significant rise in gig work, with a 50% month-on-month increase in job applications between April and December 2023.
+According to a recent study, FastGig has seen a significant rise in interested gig workers, with close to a 20% year-on-year increase in new installs between 2023 and 2024 and 13% application growth year-on-year in 2024.
+The gig economy offers flexibility and autonomy for workers while providing businesses access to a diverse talent pool without long-term commitments.

 Worker Protections and Benefits